Detección del cáncer de testículo

 Testicular cancer is the most commonly diagnosed cancer in men aged 20 to 39 years.

-Testicular cancer is very rare, but it is the most common cancer found in men between the ages of 20 to 39 years, with the highest rates in the age group of 25 to 34 years.
-The racial and ethnic groups with the highest rates of testicular cancer include non-Hispanic White men, non-Hispanic American Indian men, and Alaskan Native men.
+Testicular cancer is the most common cancer in men between the ages of 20 to 39 years, with the highest rates between ages 25 to 34 years.
+The racial and ethnic groups with the highest rates of testicular cancer include non-Hispanic White men, non-Hispanic American Indian men, and Alaska Native men.

 Testicular cancer can usually be cured.

 Although the number of new cases of testicular cancer has doubled in the last 40 years, the number of deaths caused by testicular cancer has decreased greatly because of better treatments.
 Testicular cancer can usually be cured, even in late stages of the disease.
-(See the PDQ summary on Testicular Cancer Treatment for more information.)
+Learn more about testicular cancer at Testicular Cancer Treatment.

 A condition called cryptorchidism (an undescended testicle) is a risk factor for testicular cancer.